Harry Edelson, CFA, CCP, CDP

 - First venture capital investor in eleven early stage companies whose market capitalizations grew enormously to atleast $1 billion and to as high as $100 billion

 - Organized and led the first video conference call in 1978

-- In 1988 the Premier of the Chinese government asked Harry to assist his son in gaining employment with one of the limited partner companies.
-This was done and later Harry helped the son with admissions to the MBA program at MIT.
+- In 1988 the Premier of the Chinese government asked Harry to assist his son in finding employment with one of the limited partner companies.
+Later Harry helped the son with the admissions process to the MBA program at MIT.

 - Helped propel the first internet company in China by being the first venture capital investor in China Internet Corporation in 1994

 - Funds of Edelson Technology Partners were rated first in performance (27% IRR) by two of the big four accounting firms in 2005 compared to several hundred VC funds in the Eastern United States